Gerhard M. Sessler

 Gerhard M. Sessler (born 15 February 1931 in Rosenfeld, Baden-Württemberg, Germany) is a German inventor and scientist.
 He is Professor emeritus at the Department of Electrical Engineering and Information Technology of the Technische Universität Darmstadt.

-Together with James E. West, he co-invented the foil electret microphone at Bell Laboratories in 1962 and together with Dietmar Hohm the silicon microphone in 1983.
+Together with James E. West, he invented the foil electret microphone at Bell Laboratories in 1962.
+Together with Dietmar Hohm, he invented the MEMS microphone, also known as the silicon microphone in 1983.

 Life

 From 1950 to 1959, Sessler studied physics at Universities of Freiburg, Munich, and Göttingen.
 He received his diploma in 1957 and his Ph.D. from the University of Göttingen in 1959.
 After working in the United States at Bell Labs until 1975, he returned to the academia in Germany.
 From 1975 to 2000, he worked as a professor of electrical engineering at the Department of Electrical Engineering and Information Technology of the Technische Universität Darmstadt where he invented the silicon microphone.
-Since 1999, Sessler is Professor emeritus.
+In 1999, Sessler was named Professor emeritus at the same university.

 He holds over 100 international patents, among them 18 US-patents.
 The first one, US 3,118,022, with James E. West, was issued on 14 January 1964.

 Sessler is the author/editor of several books on electrets and acoustics.
 In 2014, together with Ning Xiang, he co-edited a memorial book on Manfred R. Schroeder published by Springer.
 Furthermore, he is well known for his over 300 scientific papers in prestigious international magazines and journals.

-Gerhard Sessler was married to Renate Sessler and has three children: Cornelia, Christine and Gunther.
+Gerhard Sessler was married to Renate Sessler (now deceased) and has three children: Cornelia, Christine and Gunther.